corinnahaegele/SmartScope/Application and Results/README.md

 For optimal imaging results, hold your microscope setup against an ambient light source (like a window or a lamp).
 This will increase contrast and images will be sharper.

-In the following image we can see the dimensions of one cell of the used green algae sample.
+In the following imagthe dimensions of one cell of the used green algae sample are shown.

 ![image](https://user-images.githubusercontent.com/58549149/114869228-09184300-9df7-11eb-9cd6-09965be48e54.png)